witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 - Unit test 7: Closes popup -> tests that the popup closes when we click close.
 - Integration test: Testing that all these functions work on the same mock input.
 Overall 89% coverage of this file- the left our lines of coverage were not integral for testing.
+### Integration Testing for Maintenance
+Using playwright we did ingtegration testing as it would go into the browser and test the code from there.
+#### Testing Maintenance Reports
+Testing the dropdown integration:
+- Get some mock data and test that the dropdown should populate the dropdown when the venue data loads.
+We expect to see the mock room names ro appear
+- Check if a venue is selected, it updates the input field.
+So we populate the dropdown, mock the click and then we expect the input field to update with our choice.
+- Clear the dropdown when  the clearVenueDropdown function is called.
+We populate the dropdown and see if it clears once we call the function.
+Testing maintenance logs dropdown:
+-

 ### Testing for editBookings.js